 Another safety feature of hot water heaters is the temperature/pressure relief valve.
-When water in the tank gets too hot or when there is too much pressure in the tank, this valve will automatically release water or steam.
+When the water in the tank gets too hot or when there is too much pressure in the tank, this valve will automatically release water or steam.

-Components Specific to Gas Powered Hot Water Heaters
+Components Specific to Gas-Powered Hot Water Heaters

 The combustion from the used gas has to go somewhere, so a venting system needs to be in place.
 This consists of ducts that vent the combustion outside.

-Like all the old furnaces, gas powered hot water heaters also have a pilot light that is always lit.
+Like all the old furnaces, gas-powered hot water heaters also have a pilot light that is always lit.
 It is used to fire up the burner.

 This is a small piece of metal that controls the flow of gas to the pilot.
 It looks like a teeny tiny brass cup and you’ll find it at the end of the pilot supply line.